robmclarty/gulp-tasks/README.md

 at scale, but it's a great place to start until your app reaches escape velocity.
 The point being that less time is spent on "getting it to work" and more time can be spent on figuring out what "it" is.

+An example PM2 config file is located in `./config` for reference.
+Don't include `"node_args": "--harmony_destructuring"` if using a newer version of Node.js (it includes this).

 ## Running the Server Locally (for dev)